prabhav-patil/Hidden-Markov-Models-for-Speaker-Diarisation/README.md

 2. Autoregressive HMM
 3. Sticky HMM

-which we have mplemented on speaker diarisation dataset extracted from IB4010 audiofile, from the AMI Corpus Library
+which is implemented on speaker diarisation dataset extracted from IB4010 audiofile, from the AMI Corpus Library